-© Copyright 2014 Hewlett-Packard Development Company, L.P.
+© Copyright 2015 Hewlett-Packard Development Company, L.P.

-AMD and Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
+Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
+Intel, Celeron, Core, and Pentium are trademarks of Intel Corporation in the U.S. and other countries.
 Microsoft and Windows are U.S. registered trademarks of the Microsoft group of companies.
 SD Logo is a trademark of its proprietor.